 Steve Pasierb, President & CEO of The Toy Association, said: “Our members are steadfast in their commitment to product safety, regulatory compliance, and responsible sourcing through codes like the Ethical Toy Program.
 As an association, we seek to help our members understand that the Ethical Toy Program goes well beyond their excellent Code and work in factories to offer a range of invaluable services making them the program of choice.
 This new collaboration provides access to industry-leading tools and support for our members, regardless of size, saving them time and costs.
 As toy manufacturing becomes even more global, we are proud to continue our support of the Ethical Toy Program as they grow beyond their established roots in China.”

-The partnership also provides Toy Association members with access to the Ethical Toy Program’s on-the-ground expert teams in China, Hong Kong, and India, and immediate alerts on factory incidents and terminations to enable proactive management of risk and minimization of supply chain disruption.
+The partnership also provides Toy Association members with access to the Ethical Toy Program’s on-the-ground expert teams in China and India, and immediate alerts on factory incidents and terminations to enable proactive management of risk and minimization of supply chain disruption.

 About the Ethical Toy Program